motebus/ultrabook/Ultranet Apps/jBuilder/Readme.md

 You can navigate between dock pages from the dock menu at the bottom of a jBoard.

-Example of an indivudal board created with jBuilder:
+## Example of an indivudal board created with jBuilder:

 ![](https://i.imgur.com/aISUXNM.png)

-An example of a jBoard with a dock:
+## An example of a jBoard with a Dock:

 ![](https://i.imgur.com/gBYGHpz.png)